LuminosiSidereum/codeJob-ChangeDefaultNameAndFormat/readme.md

-# Change the Default Name of Picutres
+# Change the Default Name and Format of Picutres and Movies
 ### Short description of the program
+The working directory is always set to the directory of the python script.
+#### Renaming
-Changes the default name of pictures in the working directory into the format: `picutreName-YYMMDD_consecutiveNumer`
+Changes the default name of cellphone pictures/ movies in the working directory into the format: `customizedName-YYMMDD_consecutiveNumer`

-The `pictureName` and the date can be edited seperatly.
+The `coustomizedName` and the date can be edited seperatly.
 Only the files ending with
 - jpg
 - jpeg
 - png
 - gif
 - tif, tiff
+- heic
 - mov
 - mp4
 - avi

 are renamed.
+#### Convert .heic -> .tiff

-Additionally the files in the heic format are converted into tiff format.
+Files in the heic format are converted into tiff format.
 The original heic files are not deleted.
 Instead they are moved into the subdircetory **"Orginaldateien (HEIC)"**.

-The working directory is always set to the directory of the python script.